 Abu Dhabi Cruises

-Abu Dhabi is a city of extremes: the world's largest hand-loomed carpet, the fastest rollercoaster, the highest high tea, the tower with the greatest lean, the largest cluster of cultural buildings of the 21st century.
+Abu Dhabi is a city of extremes: the world's largest hand-loomed carpet, the fastest rollercoaster, the highest high tea, the tower with the greatest lean, the largest cluster of cultural buildings of the 21st century - the list goes on.
 As one of the wealthiest cities on the planet, Abu Dhabi is well-versed in showing off its magnificence.
 [ReadMoreDesk]

 In amongst all this opulence, there are many pointers to the city’s past.
 The 200-year-old sandstone Al Maqtaa Fort, the Qasr Al Hosn Palace and the fabulous Grand Mosque – the third largest in the world, with over a 1,000 columns and 80 marble domes.